 - Analysis: What the individuals above are having a difficult time seeing is that the Right is also concerned about fairness.
 As Haidt’s (2013) research suggests, both sides value Fairness, yet each values it in different ways.
 While the Left thinks about Fairness in terms of equality and social justice, the Right tends to think about Fairness in terms of proportionality.
 For those on the Right, Fairness tends to be centered on the belief that people should be rewarded for what they contribute (see page 138).
 From this view,…(continue with more analysis and by providing another reference).

 Follow-up: Students provided comments online to their blog and also discussed the blogs in class.

 Comments: The activity allows students to apply the course content to real-world situation and see how it affects their daily life.
 The instructor found the blog tool on Harvard's course tools helpful.
 She also suggests requiring a blog one time a week rather than every other week.

 Materials/Resources: Course sources that were read

-See also: Homework, Rubric-driven, PSYCH1558, Psychology of the Political Left and Right, Applied/Concrete, Psychology, Data for Discussion, Online Resource, Reflection, Kimel, Sasha, Authentic Learning (Simulations, Lab, Field), Expanding Depth and Breadth, Revealing & Dealing with Misconceptions, Stimulating Students to Think, Make Real World Connections to Course Material, Develop Subject Specific Intuitions, Whole class, Individual, Social Science, Repeating
+See also: Homework, Rubric-driven, PSYCH 1558: Psychology of the Political Left and Right, Psychology of the Political Left and Right, Applied/Concrete, Psychology, Data for Discussion, Online Resource, Reflection, Kimel, Sasha, Authentic Learning (Simulations, Lab, Field), Expanding Depth and Breadth, Revealing & Dealing with Misconceptions, Stimulating Students to Think, Make Real World Connections to Course Material, Develop Subject Specific Intuitions, Whole class, Individual, Social Science, Repeating